delta-io/delta/kernel/USER_GUIDE.md

 A few working examples to read Delta tables within a single process are available [here](https://github.com/delta-io/delta/tree/master/kernel/examples).

-#### Important Note
+> [!IMPORTANT]
-* All the Delta protocol-level details are encoded in the rows returned by `Scan.getScanFiles` API, but you do not have to understand them in order to read the table data correctly.
+> All the Delta protocol-level details are encoded in the rows returned by `Scan.getScanFiles` API, but you do not have to understand them in order to read the table data correctly.
 All you need is to get the Parquet file status from each scan file row and read the data from the Parquet file into the `ColumnarBatch` format.
 The physical data is converted into the logical data of the table using [`Scan.transformPhysicalData`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#transformPhysicalData-io.delta.kernel.engine.Engine-io.delta.kernel.data.Row-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-).
 Transformation to logical data is dictated by the protocol and the metadata of the table and the scan file.
 As the Delta protocol evolves this transformation step will evolve with it and your code will not have to change to accommodate protocol changes.
 This is the major advantage of the abstractions provided by Delta Kernel.

+> [!NOTE]
-* Observe that the same `Engine` instance `myEngine` is passed multiple times whenever a call to Delta Kernel API is made.
+> Observe that the same `Engine` instance `myEngine` is passed multiple times whenever a call to Delta Kernel API is made.
 The reason for passing this instance for every call is because it is the connector context, it should maintained outside of the Delta Kernel APIs to give the connector control over the `Engine`.

 ### Step 3: Improve scan performance with file skipping
 We have explored how to do a full table scan.
 However, the real advantage of using the Delta format is that you can skip files using your query filters.
 To make this possible, Delta Kernel provides an [expression framework](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/expressions/package-summary.html) to encode your filters and provide them to Delta Kernel to skip files during the scan file generation.
 For example, say your table is partitioned by `columnX`, you want to query only the partition `columnX=1`.
 You can generate the expression and use it to build the scan as follows: